paixram/Hydrogen/readme.md

 ### Warning:
 Hydrogen is still under development, it is just in its early stages, it is almost useless.

-`Now you Now available for windows and linux arch amd64`
+`Now available for windows and linux arch amd64`

 ### How to use:
 - Install the executable file